OmarThinks/OmarThinks/README.md

 </summary>

+- I live in Egypt, 6th of October city
 - Military Service: Completed, From March 2019 until June 2020
 - Education: Bachelor Of Engineering, Helwan university, Faculty of Engineering, Civil Engineering Department in 2018